Demonstrating Real Advantage of Machine-Learning-Enhanced Monte Carlo for Combinatorial Optimization

 \item Once scaled to even larger systems of $N = 14^3 = 2744$ spins, we show that GA consistently outperforms PA (Fig.~\ref{fig:success_vs_time_L14}).
 We note that this is achieved by using the same hyperparameters as in the $N = 10^3$ case, hence showing greater robustness of GA to changes in problem specification.
 We also point out that these sizes approach the limit for what can be solved with state-of-the-art algorithms.

 \end{itemize} We stress once again that our comparison is performed using one of the hardest QUBO benchmarks, with problems of large size, under comparable implementations, and using wall-clock times.
-Hence, we believe that our analysis is fair, and we can make a robust claim of superiority of ML-assisted algorithms for the first time.
+Hence, we believe that our analysis is fair, and we can make a robust claim of the superiority of ML-assisted algorithms.
 We also provide some tentative explanations for why GA outperforms state-of-the-art solvers by examining how the combinatorial space is explored along the annealing process~(Fig.~\ref{fig:Pq}).

 The paper is organized as follows.
-In the Algorithms section~\ref{sec:algorithms}, we define precisely the optimization problem under study and the algorithms we consider.
-In the Results section \ref{sec:results}, we present the main numerical results for our study.
+In the Algorithms section, we define precisely the optimization problem under study and the algorithms we consider.
+In the Results section, we present the main numerical results for our study.
 In particular, we present extensive results for $N = 10^3$ spins and additional results for $N = 14^3$ spins.
-In the Discussion section \ref{sec:discussion}, we discuss our results and present possible future directions for research.
-Finally, in the Methods section \ref{sec:methods}, we give a detailed description of the algorithms used and of the details of our simulations.
-Additional data can be found in the Supplementary Information.
+In the Discussion section, we discuss our results and present possible future directions for research.
+Finally, in the Materials and Methods section, we give a detailed description of the algorithms used and of the details of our simulations.
+Additional data can be found in the Supporting Information.